oncodash/oncodashkb/README.md

 The mapping file configures the kind of node the rows of the table will represent, and how columns will be converted to an edge-node pair, or a property of a node.

+Once executed, Biocypher prepares a shell script named `neo4j-admin-import-call.sh` in a timestamped sub-directory.
+Executing this script will connect to the Neo4j server and feed it with the extracted graph.

+OncodashKB prints the name of the produced print on the standard output, so that you can execute it right away.

+## Side steps

 To check whether there is some data in your graph database, you can use the command-line client of Neo4j:
 ```